karatelabs/karate-todo/README.md

 * [Java JDK](https://www.oracle.com/java/technologies/downloads) - (at least version 17 or greater), [OpenJDK](https://jdk.java.net/) also works
 * [`JAVA_HOME`](https://www.baeldung.com/java-home-on-windows-7-8-10-mac-os-x-linux) environment variable set

-> [!IMPORTANT]
-> Please note that Karate 1.4.1 [will not work if your Java version is 22 or greater](https://github.com/karatelabs/karate/issues/2542).
-Try to remain on a lower version of Java or use the [1.5.X branch](https://github.com/karatelabs/karate-todo/tree/karate-1.5) of this project.

 ## Get Source Code
 * open a terminal in a folder in which `karate-todo` will be created
 * enter the following command: `git clone https://github.com/karatelabs/karate-todo.git`